usaid-cs/yesterday-i-learned/random.md

 - The term 'dashboard' comes from horse drawn carriages where a 'board' was placed in front of the driver to protect him from dust, spray, and debris from the horses 'dashing'.
 - Back when pay phones cost a dime, "drop a dime" meant calling the police.
 - [Only learn core technologies that do not go away in five years.](http://lifehacker.com/what-i-wish-i-knew-when-i-started-my-career-as-a-softwa-1681002791)
-- ["Be a person that you like and people will flock to you"](https://www.reddit.com/r/socialskills/comments/2t7f38/how_do_you_move_past_the_good_acquaintance_stage/) first requires you to know yourself.
 - Projects fail far more often because the software never really works properly than because they missed a tight market window.
 According to some random person on the Internet, at least.
-- Soaking pasta for an hour or more before boiling saves a lot of time.
 - The [FICO credit score](http://en.wikipedia.org/wiki/FICO_score#FICO_score) is quite well documented and broken down.
 - [Loan payments](http://www.financeformulas.net/Loan_Payment_Formula.html) are not simply (price \* interest).
 It follows a non-linear exponent.
 - [Earthquake lights are piezoelectric](http://news.nationalgeographic.com/news/2014/01/140106-earthquake-lights-earthquake-prediction-geology-science/).
 - Blind programmers use [extremely fast TTS](http://blog.freecodecamp.com/2015/01/a-vision-of-coding-without-opening-your-eyes.html?m=1) to "read" code.
 - [The Mozambique drill](http://en.wikipedia.org/wiki/Mozambique_Drill) consists of shootong twice in the chest, then one to the head, to make sure someone is dead.
-- "Cortana" the AI name came from Halo.
-- [Native Americans did not grow corn, beans, and squash together](https://www.reddit.com/r/todayilearned/comments/2us94z/til_the_native_americans_planted_corn_beans_and/cobdujr).
-The plants do not mutually benefit each other.
 - Sriracha is not trademarked.
 Its inventor is Vietnamese.
 - "With [aplomb](https://www.google.ca/m?q=aplomb&client=ms-opera-mobile&channel=new&espv=1)" means "with confidence under demanding conditions".
 - [Primary Japanese pupils take their shoes off at school](http://www.ehow.com/about_6127367_do-students-shoes-off-school_.html?dmsp=manual) (and wear slippers instead) to establish an "equaliser" that make them feel it is their responsibility to clean the place up.
-- [If](http://www.xda-developers.com/the-paradox-of-choice-and-why-oems-dont-listen/) a democracy would have an overwhelming amount of individuals with low capability quotients, [simulations](http://maxwellsci.com/print/crjss/v2-255-261.pdf) suggest that such a population would choose low capability quotient Heads of State.
 - Typically, wealthier families produce the best looking offspring.
 This is most likely because the prettiest women are able to choose wealthy ([and](https://www.reddit.com/r/AskReddit/comments/2w124x/whats_the_least_politically_correct_fact_you_know/comp344), well, handsome, perhaps) husbands.
 Also, good nutrition and easy living let people's good-lookingness come out.
 - [Swordfish can be huge](http://cdni.wired.co.uk/620x620/s_v/Swordfish.jpg), but that is not a swordfish.
 That's a [marlin](http://en.wikipedia.org/wiki/Marlin).
 - Uncontrolled civilisation goes through [four repeating generations of viewmodels](http://www.generationmodel.eu/gentypmod): idealist (expansive growth) -> reactive (when idealists suddenly gain individuality) -> civic (when individuals split up and enjoy) -> adaptive (during a crisis of some sort)